imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Sending salawat on the prophet.md

 type: process
 initiative:
 - '[[Gratitude]]'
-working: false
 due: ''
-duration: null
 recurrence: ''
 start: ''
-waiting: false
-review: ''
-file: ''
 context: ''
 dependency: ''
-step: ''
+delay: false
+status: working
+private: false
 ---

 Link to [Gratitude](docs/sidebar1/Initiatives/good%20traits/Gratitude.md)

-Being grateful for the prophet by saying salawat.
-Here are the multiple occasions where you should send salawat:
+Express gratitude for the prophet by sending salawat.
+The more you do this, the closer you will be to him on the Day of Judgment.
+Here are several occasions when you should send salawat:

 * When the prophet is mentioned (at least the first time, which is obligatory)
 * In morning and evening supplications